OpenClassrooms-Student-Center/alumnis/content/students/joffrey83.md

 title: joffrey83

 # First name or full name
 name: Joffrey
 date: 2018-11-23 14:45

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir un développeur java / android
+objective: Devenir un développeur java / android.
 short_description: J'aime l'informatique en général, appuyer sur des button et que des choses magique se passent !!!

 # don't touch that